Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Background

-that is, the mutual information between stimulus and spike count, binned with a bin size $\Delta t$, and divided by $\dt$.
-The choice of $\dt$ should depend on the system dynamics, and in particular on the relevant time scale of the stimulus.
+with $S^{\mathrm{out}}\left(\Delta t\right)$ the output (or marginal) entropy and the input (or conditional) entropy $S_{\xi}^{\mathrm{in}}\left(\Delta t\right)$ conditional on the stimulus.
+The choice of $\Delta t$ should depend on the system dynamics, and in particular on the relevant time scale of the stimulus.
 Yet, the dynamics of biological systems as the retina extends over multiple time scales, and cannot be captured by a single time bin.
 In order to understand the consequences of this choice, we consider the toy example of a neuron firing according to an inhomogeneous Poisson process.
 Mimicking the effect of a dynamical stimulus, the neuron's rate randomly switches between a low and high state with an average frequency of $27\,\mathrm{Hz}$, cf. \figref{Naiv_definition}a.
 This yields an exponential decay of the autocorrelation of the neuron, both for the mean activity over repetitions (peristimulus time histogram, PSTH) and for its spike count (respectively, blue dashed and black line in \figref{Naiv_definition}b).
-Using eq. \ref{eq:Def_MIR_naiv} to compute the MIR for this process leads to an estimate monotonously decaying with the time-bin size (\figref{Naiv_definition}c), showing how the choice of the bin duration strongly affects the MIR estimation.
+Using \eqref{Def_MIR_naiv} to compute the MIR for this process leads to an estimate monotonously decaying with the time-bin size (\figref{Naiv_definition}c), showing that the choice of the bin duration strongly affects the MIR estimation.
 For large $\Delta t$ the stimulus dynamics is averaged out, and the MIR vanish.
-Upon decreasing $\dt$ this effect reduces, with the estimate for the mutual-information rate monotonously attaining a limiting value for $\Delta t\rightarrow0$.
-However, this is not a generic behavior, as we figure out by investigating the same system, but after adding a refractory period to the model neuron, that now stays silent for $10\,\mathrm{ms}$ after every spike, cf. \figref{Naiv_definition}d).
+Upon decreasing $\Delta t$ this effect reduces, with the estimate for the mutual-information rate monotonously attaining a limiting value for $\Delta t\rightarrow0$.
+However, this is not a generic behavior, as we figure out by investigating the same system, but after adding a refractory period to the model neuron, i.e. it stays silent for $10\,\mathrm{ms}$ after every spike, cf. \figref{Naiv_definition}d.
 The other parameters are unchanged.
 This leads to lower firing rates, more regular spike trains and spike-count autocorrelations which are negative and large for small times (\figref{Naiv_definition}e).
 Refractory periods decrease the neurons' variability, therefore increasing their capacity of transmitting information at fixed firing rate \citet{Ferrari18_NeurComp}.
-In order for the effect of the refractory period to become noticeable in the $\MIR$, however, $\Delta t$ has to be large enough (for a more detailed explanation see \subsecref{Refractoriness} in the appendix).
+In order for the effect of the refractory period to become noticeable in the $\MIR$, however, $\Delta t$ has to be large enough (for a more detailed explanation see \appref{Refractoriness} in the appendix).
 Consistently, the naïve MIR is not monotonic anymore and shows a maximum at around $15\,\mathrm{ms}$ (\figref{Naiv_definition}f).
 While in the limit of $\Delta t\rightarrow0$ we avoid stimulus averaging, we will neglect the positive effect of refractoriness, leading to an underestimation of the MIR.
-So, already in the case with only two time scales, there is no good choice for the length of $\dt$ fully accounting for the system dynamics.
+So, already in the case with only two time scales, there is no good choice for the length of $\Delta t$ fully accounting for the system dynamics.